Trauma-Informed Design & Research Training

 - Designing for care, dignity, and sustainability rather than urgency

-Participants examine how everyday methods, processes, and assumptions can unintentionally cause harm, and what can realistically shift within organisational constraints.
+This module explores how trauma-informed principles can be applied to research, design and engagement practices.
+Participants examine how everyday methods, processes and assumptions can unintentionally cause harm, and what can realistically shift within organisational constraints.

 Key focus: